Qovery/documentation/website/docs/getting-started/install-qovery/azure/cluster-managed-by-qovery/quickstart.md

 <Alert type="info">

-Please refer to [this page][docs.using-qovery.configuration.provider.kubernetes] if you want to install Qovery on your own Kubernetes cluster (BYOK).
+Please refer to [this page][docs.getting-started.install-qovery.kubernetes.quickstart] if you want to install Qovery on your own Kubernetes cluster (BYOK).

 </Alert>